c4pt000/7-11-microwave-spectroscy-sensor/README.md

-to vomit or not to vomit that is thr question of looking through the microscope
+to vomit or not to vomit that is the question of looking through the microscope